hyr-hit/Struct2SL/README.md

  python Struct2SL.py
  ```

-Note: Remember to update the file directory in the script to your local directory if you wish to run the MFO model or the other two models.

 ## Evaluation the model
 Run the ``run_test.sh`` scirpy directly to evaluation the model(e.g. for MFO)
 ``` python